Kōdai Umetsu: Chunichi Dragons

-2019

-Umetsu began the year injured but made a winning debut against the Hanshin Tigers on August 12, throwing 6 innings and 4 strikeouts.
+Umetsu began the year injured but made a winning debut against the Hanshin Tigers on 12 August, throwing 6 innings and 4 strikeouts.
 On 3 September, Umetsu won his third consecutive game since debut against the Yomiuri Giants marking the best winning record for a rookie, Dragons pitcher since Shinichi Kondō went 3-0 to start his career in 1987.
 Umetsu finished his rookie season with a 4-1 record and a 2.34 ERA and on 12 November signed an improved contract at ¥15,000,000 per annum.

+On 16 July 2025, Umetsu underwent surgery to repair a right shoulder labrum injury; he had not appeared in a game prior to the injury.

 Pitching style

 Umetsu's fastball tops out at 153 km/h.
 His normal pitch mix includes a slider and forkball in addition to his four-seam fastball.

 Personal

 Umetsu cites reaching the heights of Shohei Ohtani as his career goal.

 At high school, Umetsu was known for his large appetite having held the record for most bowls or ramen eaten at Shodai Yokarōmon's (初代よかろうもん) Sendai Station store.